alanrogers/agar22/introgression/README.md

 # Introduction to the population genomics of admixture and introgression

+This module will require that participants have the following software installed:
+- R and RStudio
+- tskit
+- msprime
+- admixture
+- rfmix

 ### ***Part 1 - Population genetics and evolutionary forces***
 - What is population genetics?
 - Mechanisms of evolution